Alex-iGame/Tower-Defense/README.md

-# Tower-Defense
-One of the simple examples of the Tower Defense game
+This is just a prototype of a game without much adherence to OOP rules